amikrop/django-uaccounts/README.rst

 django-uaccounts
 ===============

-Pluggable user accounts and profiles.
+Pluggable user accounts and profiles
 -------------------------------------

 **django-uaccounts** is a pluggable Django app that provides